jacobdang207/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 Running these commands will first stage your changes, and then create a new commit out of them.

+!!!
+Tip

+    It is best practice to avoid committing compilation outputs to your git repository.
+In order to avoid staging compilation outputs while preserving the ease of `git add .`, you can create a `.gitignore` file containing the name of all files you want git to never stage.

 ## Part 5.
 Push to Github
 In order to push the new commit to your GitHub repository, run the following command:
 ``` bash